rsamp/HuskyNOM/README.md

 ## Description

-Inspired by Yelp and built in just 2 weeks with Ruby on Rails and React.js, HuskyNOM is focused around the University of Washington area and allows users to find top-rated restaurants and read/leave reviews.
+Inspired by Yelp, and built in just 2 weeks with Ruby on Rails and React.js, HuskyNOM is focused around the University of Washington area and allows users to find top-rated restaurants and read/leave reviews.

 ## Features
 - [ ] Uses custom-built authentication system with BCrypt